haoheliu/audioldm_eval/README.md

 - Update on 24 June 2023:
   - **Issues on model evaluation:** I found the PANNs based Frechet Distance and KL score is not as robust as FAD sometimes.
 For example, when the generation are all silent audio, the FAD and KL still indicate model perform very well, while FAD and Inception Score (IS) can still reflect the model true bad performance.
 Sometimes the resample method on audio can significantly affect the FD (+-30) and KL (+-0.4) performance as well.
-    - To address this issue, in another branch of this repo, I change the PANNs model to Passt, which I found to be more robust to resample method and other trival mismatches.
+    - To address this issue, in another branch of this repo ([passt_replace_panns](https://github.com/haoheliu/audioldm_eval/tree/passt_replace_panns)), I change the PANNs model to Passt, which I found to be more robust to resample method and other trival mismatches.

   - **Update on code:** The calculation of FAD is slow.
 Now, after each calculation of a folder, the code will save the FAD feature into an .npy file for later reference.